 Note that RF must be OFF to allow the calibration procedure

 - The DAC calibration procedure will take

-about 5 minutes.
+10-15 minutes.
 It first uses a binary search method to find the null

 (0 gain) DAC offset setting for each of the analog multipliers present